Jiganesh/ProgrammingConcepts/SystemDesignConcepts/DynamoDB.md

 # DynamoDB

-It is a popular Database from AWS providing consistent performance at any scale.
+It is a `highly available` `key-value storage system` from AWS providing consistent performance at any scale.

 ```
 In 2021 during 66 hours PRIME DAY SALE